15 Signs Divorce Isn’t in Your Cards, According to Divorce Trial Attorney in Los Angeles and other law firms

 4 There are clear benefits to your marriage.

 The fear of missing the perks of marriage can be enough to dissuade some from filing for divorce.
-"There are many benefits that disappear once you are no longer married," says Neena Tankha, a family law attorney and partner at Warshaw Burstein LLP in New York.
+"There are many benefits that disappear once you are no longer married," says Neena Tankha, Los Angeles family law attorney and partner at Warshaw Burstein LLP in New York.
 "For example, you no longer reap the financial benefits of filing a joint tax return.
 You also no longer qualify to be covered as a spouse on your ex's health insurance."

 5 You keep trying new things together.